EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-4-dev-html.md

 ```

-In the next step we will make a copy of the current production directory for `bbb-web`
+In the next step we will make a copy of the current production directory for `bbb-web`.
+You only need to do this if your current version of bbb-web is worth keeping.

 ```
 sudo cp -R /usr/share/bbb-web /usr/share/bbb-web-old